The Cumulative Layout Shift (CLS) metric measures how much content moves around on a web page after rendering.

 Navigations using the browser back button

-Different content based on login status and saved settings
+Different content based on login status or saved settings

-Depending on what content is shown the user may or may not experience layout shifts.
+Depending on what content is shown, the user may or may not experience layout shifts.
 Maybe a logged-in user sees a comment box that’s not shown to logged-out users.
-Users may also have saved settings that lead to different content to be loaded, for example depending on cookies being opted in or not.
+Users may also have saved settings that lead to different content being loaded, for example depending on cookies being opted in or not.

-For example, the Opodo homepage shows the “Flights” tab by default, but if the user selected “Car Rentals” before then this will be shown as the default tab.
+For example, the Opodo homepage shows the “Flights” tab by default, but if the user has previously selected “Car Rentals”, that will be shown as the default tab.
 However, their skeleton loader always leaves space for the “Flights” tab, not the “Car Rentals” UI.

-Accordingly, lab tests show little layout shift while Google’s Chrome User Experience Report does report content shifts on the page.
+Accordingly, lab tests show little layout shift while Google’s Chrome User Experience Report reports content shifts on the page.

 Out-of-date real user data